Atrakit Logo

 EMI stands for Equated Monthly Instalment.
 It is the fixed amount you pay to your lender every month until your loan is fully repaid.
 Each EMI payment contains two components working together: a portion that goes toward repaying the original loan amount you borrowed (the principal), and a portion that covers the interest the lender charges for lending you that money.

-In the early months of a loan, a larger share of each EMI goes toward interest and a smaller share reduces the principal.
-As time passes and the outstanding principal shrinks, the interest portion decreases and more of each payment goes toward clearing the actual debt.
-This structure is called amortisation, and it is how virtually every bank and NBFC in India structures their loan repayments.
+In early months more of your EMI goes toward interest — less toward the actual loan.
+As time passes this flips.
+This structure is called amortisation — and it's how every bank and NBFC in India structures loan repayments.

 EMI Formula